UWCubeSat/hs2-dds-host/README.md

 On Ubuntu/Debian, you can install hidapi via apt:
 `$sudo apt update && sudo apt install libhidapi-libusb0`

 On Windows, it is necessary to download the hidapi sources and compile them manually using MinGW64.
 This can be done using MinGW64's gcc, then invoking the `ar ru` command on the generated hid.o file.
 Then, the provided header file and shared library (libhidapi.a) should be added to your MinGW64 include and lib folders, respectively.
+The HIDAPI sources can be retrieved from [this repository](https://github.com/libusb/hidapi).

 # Usage
 On Linux, this tool requires sudo since it accesses USB devices, which are a privileged resource.
 Eventually, I'll set up a udev rule that will bypass this requirement.
 On Windows, simply invoke the provided executable from your choice of terminal.

 ## CSV Files
 CSV files in general need to be formatted in a particular way.
-Each row needs to end in a newline ('\n' on *nix-like machines), NOT a comma.
+Each row needs to end in a newline ('\n' on \*nix-like machines), NOT a comma.
 There needs to be a newline at the end of the file as well (1 empty line).

 ### DAC Config File